slashformotion/proto-course/presentation/slides.typ

 #slide[
   = What is protobuf ?

-  Short for Protocol Buffers: an efficient, language-neutral data serialization format developed by Google
+  Short for Protocol Buffers:
+  - an efficient, language-neutral data description language.
+  - a binary serialization format that use the language to describe the structure of the data.
+  Main features:
   - Much smaller and faster  than formats like JSON or XML
   - Strong Typing and Schema: strict structure of the data defined in `.proto` files, enabling forward and backward compatibility
   - Used for many use-cases: synchronous communication between network services, async communication through brokers systems (Kafka, RabbitMQ...), WebAssembly interfaces...
 ]